syakirharis25/Visual-Studio-Code/README.md

 **_Visual Studio Code related articles_** <br />
 code . is not recognized as an internal or external command by Stack Overflow : https://stackoverflow.com/questions/46638944/code-is-not-recognized-as-an-internal-or-external-command <br />

+**_Visual Studio Code questions and answers by Stack Overflow_** How to change default browser with VS Code's “open with live server”? by Stack Overflow : https://stackoverflow.com/questions/49289233/how-to-change-default-browser-with-vs-codes-open-with-live-server/51580183 <br />

 <a name="shortcuts"></a>
 ## 3. Visual Studio Code shortcuts.